oxpig/AntiDIF/README.md

 ```
 This will run inference for the example antibody 7yxu.pdb

+Optionally in the notebooks folder you can also follow the tutorial.ipynb

 ## Troubleshooting
 Absolute paths to m_name and example.csv in config.yaml may need to be set.
 As well as setting the absolute path to 7yxu.pdb in example.csv.